Compassion for Anxiety

 Does it move, stay still, feel heavy, have a color, depth, or shape?

-Does it affect my heart rate, temperature, digestion, etc?
+Is it affecting my heart rate, temperature, digestion, etc?

-As you ask these questions, you dis-identify with the anxiety and thus relieve yourself from the second way to suffering mentioned above.
+As you ask these questions, you dis-identify with the anxiety and thus break the "I'm so anxious" trance state.

 It's okay to be anxious.